This blog may contain affiliate links. Read our disclosure policy for more info.

 I would only recommend this option to people who are very concerned about their budget as in my eyes, it isn’t an ideal way to spend a day.

 You must catch the Melinda Ferry to Isla Magdalena first thing in the morning.
-You can buy your round trip ferry tickets in advance online.
-They cost 55,000 CLP ( 74 USD) per person and include the island entrance fee.
+You can buy your round-trip ferry tickets in advance online.
+They cost 96,943 CLP ( $103 USD) per person and include the island entrance fee.
+Note: this price is for October 2022 to March 2023.

 Expect the ferry to take about two hours.
 However, you’ve been warned, it can sometimes take longer (we heard stories of it taking 4 in strong winds.)
 The ferry will dock at Isla Magdalena for one hour only.
 You and all 200 other guests will get off and walk the trail to see the cutest Magellanic Penguins before getting back on the ferry.